Boing (company)

-Boing S.p.A is an Italian company It is a joint venture between Mediaset and Turner Broadcasting System (TBS), established with capital of €10 million between Mediaset (51%) and Warner Bros.
-Discovery (49%).
-The company operates on television.
+Boing S.p.A. is an Italian children's television broadcasting company operated as a joint venture between Mediaset, which owns a 51% stake in the company, and Warner Bros.
+Discovery EMEA, which owns a 49% stake in the company.
+It was established with a capital of € 10 million between Mediaset and Turner Broadcasting System Europe.

 History

-The company was founded as a joint venture between Mediaset and TBS with the aim to produce the first free-to-air Italian television channel aimed at children.
+The company was founded as a joint venture between Mediaset and Turner Broadcasting System Europe with the aim of launching the first free-to-air Italian television channel aimed at children.

-In 2011, the company launched the Italian version of Cartoonito, channel aimed at preschool children.
+In 2011, the company launched the Italian version of Cartoonito, a channel aimed at preschool children.

 On 15 March 2013, Mediaset sold the children's business unit to Boing S.p.A.

 Boing achieved a pre-eminent position in children's television broadcasting thanks to the ratings achieved by Boing and Cartoonito in 2013 and 2014.

 On 11 July 2019, Boing Plus launched, replacing Pop, which was owned by Sony Pictures Entertainment Italia.

-It follows Cartoonito's programming at night, from 1 AM to 6 AM (first in the morning, from 6 AM to 1 PM) to then leaves the place to Boing.
-Both channels air with an hour delay.
+On 9 July 2026, it was announced that Warner Bros.
+Discovery Italia's two free-to-air children's networks, Frisbee and K2, would be transferred over to Boing S.p.A. to expand the company's offerings in the children's market.

 Channels

 Boing

-Boing launched on 20 November 2004 as a joint venture between Mediaset and TBS.
+Boing launched on 20 November 2004 as a joint venture between Mediaset and Turner.
 The channel targets children aged 4–14.
-It is available on channel 40 of digital terrestrial television and on Mediaset Infinity and its app, Boing App.
+It is available on channel 40 of digital terrestrial television and on Mediaset Infinity.

 Boing Plus

-Boing Plus launched on 11 July 2019 replacing Pop, a television channel owned by Sony Pictures Entertainment Italia, after the company purchased its time slot from Mediaset.
+Boing Plus launched on 11 July 2019, replacing Pop, a television channel owned by Sony Pictures Entertainment Italia, after the company purchased its time slot from Mediaset.